|Otter Island, ON|

 Otter Island Lighthouse was temporarily discontinued in 1918, and then replaced on July 29, 1919 by an unwatched acetylene light occulted at short intervals.
 In 1920, Malcolm Sutherland was placed in charge of the light, and on September 15 of that year a diaphone fog alarm was established atop a cliff, 400 feet west of the lighthouse.
 Operated by air compressed by an oil engine, the diaphone foghorn sounded a two-second blast each minute.

-In late November 1930, when Gilbert McLachlan was serving as keeper on Otter Island, Johnny Moore, a cripple that was serving as McLachlan’s assistant, was accidentally killed in a fall.
+On December 1, 1930, when Gilbert McLachlan was serving as keeper on Otter Island, Johnny Moore, a sixty-eight-year-old cripple that was serving as McLachlan’s assistant, was accidentally killed in a fall from the tower.
+Keeper McLachlan discovered Moore’s body half-buried in the snow later that day and attempted to signal passing ships with the station’s fog alarm.
+Jack Mills finally heard the foghorn from Puckasaw, twelve miles away, and set out for the station.
+After learning of the tragedy, Mills attempted to return home to send a telegram, but he was blocked by the weather.
 Keeper McLachlan was forced to keep the light by himself for twelve days until he was removed at the end of the season along with Moore’s corpse.

 An article in a 1968 edition of Transport Canada entitled “The rugged individualists who man our inland lights,” provided the following description of Robert Collins, keeper at Otter Island Lighthouse: